Statistic Milton Wisconsin National

 Milton Racial Demographics & Ethnicity

-The Milton racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Milton is 95% White, 1.6% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian - 2% of the population identify as Hispanic or Latino.
+The Milton racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Milton, the racial breakdown reveals 95% White, 1.6% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 2% of the population identifying as Hispanic or Latino.
 Of all households, 99% reported speaking English only, while 1% reported speaking Spanish only.
-A total of 1% of residents were considered foreign born.
+Moreover, 1% of residents were classified as foreign-born.

 Milton Population Density